-Included within the project is replacement of larger pieces of analytical equipment, various valves, HVAC improvements, pump installations, confined space improvements, various boiler systems, door replacement project, several building improvements, odor control evaluations and improvements, SCADA system enhancements, safety projects, and other various infrastructure repair/renewal elements.
+Included within the project is replacement of larger pieces of analytical equipment, various valves, HVAC improvements, pump installations, confined space improvements, various boiler systems, door replacement project, several building improvements, odor control evaluations and improvements, SCADA system enhancements, and other various infrastructure repair/renewal elements and civil infrastructure.

-It is expected that legislative approval will be sought in Fall 2015 for approximately \$5,695,000 in cash for this project.
+It is expected that legislative approval will be sought in September 2016 for approximately \$6,250,000 in cash for this project.